Sky Tonight

 Nephthys Description

-Nephthys, designated as 287 Nephthys, is a main-belt asteroid, located between Mars and Jupiter in the solar system.
-With a diameter of 60 km, 287 Nephthys completes its orbit around the Sun in 3.6 years.
-At the moment, 287 Nephthys is 2.204 AU (329,653,868 km) from Earth, and it is located in the constellation Leo.
+This asteroid is designated 287 Nephthys, main-belt asteroid Its diameter is approximately 60 km.
+287 Nephthys completes an orbit around the Sun in 3.6 years.
+It is currently 1.337 AU (200,052,745 km) from Earth, and is located in the constellation Capricornus.

 Earth Nephthys